-Nose Piercing Types & Nose Ring Jewelry Guide
+Nose Piercing Types & Nose Jewelry Guide

 The most common starter jewelry used for nostril piercings is a twist nose stud made of high quality metals like 14k gold, 18k gold, or titanium.
 Hoops like captive bead rings or gold seamless rings are often used as well.
 If you choose to go with the nose stud, those that feature a small ball on the end are preferable; however, a small prong or bezel set gemstone can be stylish.
 Make sure that your starter jewelry is large enough to accommodate swelling and light enough that it doesn't pull at your new piercing.

-The standard size for a nose piercing is 20G, however, your piercer will pierce with a larger needle (up to 16G) to allow for better healing.
+The standard size for a nose piercing is 18G or 20G, however, your piercer will pierce with a larger needle (up to 16G) to allow for better healing.
 Never use a nose ring smaller than recommended by your piercer, as there is more risk of rejection, tearing, and migration.

 The length of the twist nose stud jewelry will be 1/4-inch.
 This accommodates swelling and gives the piercing room to be cleaned easily.